Fiat 850: Francis Lombardi Grand Prix

 Italian coachbuilder designed and built a small sports car with fastback coupé body based on the 850, the 1968 Francis Lombardi Grand Prix.
 The car was also marketed by OTAS as the OTAS 820, equipped with Giannini engines, and in an Abarth version, the Abarth Scorpione.

 Michelotti Shellette

 The Michelotti Shellette was a beach car based on the 850, styled and built by Giovanni Michelotti.
 Designed in the mould of Ghia's 500 and 600-based "Jolly", it was a more useful proposition, being faster and better equipped.
-Only about 80 were built, with some of the early ones using DAF underpinnings.
+Only about 80 were built, with the two first ones using DAF 33 underpinnings.
 The Shellette had the more powerful 47 PS engine of the Special/Coupé.